 -

-First, I want to illustrate books!
+Li Ching: First, I want to illustrate books!
 There’s no money in it obviously.
-But it’s been a dream of mine since forever and I’d like to give it a go.
+But it’s been a dream of mine forever and I’d like to give it a go.
 I’m thankful to be working with some very talented authors right now.
 I’m currently in the middle of a children’s book series with an award-winning children’s book author and counselor.
 I’m also in the early stages of illustrating a children’s book with another award-winning author and an adult/ young adult short story series with a renowned TV and movie scriptwriter.

 Secondly, I’d like to be a student again!
 Just because I didn’t have the chance to go to an art school before, doesn’t mean I can’t do it now.
 Just in half of this year, I’ve had the opportunity to learn from some amazing local artists like Marvin Chew, Paul Wang, and Whee Teck.
 And this week, I’ll be taking an illustration masterclass with the amazing James Mayhew.
 And later in the year, I plan to take a class in art therapy.
 I don’t know what else is next, but I’ll always be ready to learn!